SouthGreenPlatform/trainings/_pages/annotation/artemis_manual_curation.md

 <img width="40%" src="{{ site.url }}/images/pga/artemis_02_navigator.png" alt="" />
 * To change the feature visusalisation mode Click right & tick 'One line per feature' & 'all features on frame line' options
 <img width="20%" src="{{ site.url }}/images/pga/artemis_03_one_line_per_entry.png" alt="" />
-* Next methionin: click on a CDS in cyan and type the 'cmd Y' (Mac) or 'ctrl Y' (Windows / Linux)
+* Next methionine: click on a CDS in cyan and type the 'cmd Y' (Mac) or 'ctrl Y' (Windows / Linux)

 * Undo: clicking on a CDS in cyan and type the 'cmd Y' (Mac) or 'ctrl Y' (Windows / Linux)